drbokko/fedora-fluka/ReadMe.md

 ## Your first Fluka container

 The philosophy of docker is very much different from the one of a typical virtual OS.
-The recommended way of working is to keep the files on the host machine in a given directory (as /local_path in Linux or C:\docker in Windows) and to mount it in the Docker session: in this way there is a unique copy of the files (in the host machine) and all the needed files to run Fluka are in the image.
+The recommended way of working is to keep the working files on the host machine in a given directory (as /local_path in Linux or C:\docker in Windows) and to mount this directory in the Docker session: in this way there is a unique copy of the working files (in the host machine) and all the needed packages to run Fluka are in the image.

 ### Creating a container
 It is possible to get a shell terminal to container and to pass trough the X11 connection along with some local folder.